On the applicability of single-spacecraft interferometry methods using electric field probes: Conclusions

 In summary, we have used an analytical model to analyze the accuracy of three single-spacecraft interferometry methods.
 By creating synthetic time series data corresponding to data from the electric field probes on the MMS spacecraft, we compare the prescribed velocity of an electrostatic wave crossing the synthetic spacecraft with the one obtained from the interferometry methods.
 In particular, we investigate how the accuracy of the interferometry methods is affected by the shape, specifically the three-dimensionality, of the electrostatic potential structure, the direction with which it crosses the spacecraft, and the density perturbations associated with it.
 We summarize our findings for the different methods below.

-The voltage interferometry (VI) method is accurate in very dense plasmas ($n\gtrsim10$ cm$^{-3}$ depending on wave properties), where spacecraft potential effects are negligible.
+The voltage interferometry (VI) method is accurate when spacecraft potential fluctuations due to the observed wave are negligible.
+For the probe geometry of MMS, and when ASPOC is not operating, we find that this is the case in very dense plasmas ($n\gtrsim10$ cm$^{-3}$) depending on wave properties.
 In such cases, the method works best for 1-dimensional potential structures, or, for three-dimensional structures when the wavevector $\mathbf{k}$ is not close to perpendicular to any probe pair (Figs.~\ref{fig:V_L_stats}a,b,d,e).
 If $\mathbf{k}$ is close to perpendicular to a probe pair, the voltages will be distorted in an identifiable way (Fig.~\ref{fig:V_L_stats}c).
 By disregarding the time delay between heavily distorted signals, i.e. setting the corresponding $\Delta t_{ij}=0$, the results can be significantly improved (Figs.~\ref{fig:V_L_stats}f,g).
 When spacecraft potential effects are important, typically in low-density $n\lesssim10$ cm$^{-3}$ plasmas, the method quickly starts producing erroneous velocities (Fig.~\ref{fig:V_xi_stats}) even without visible distortion of the signals.
 Finally, we stress that the VI method should only be applied to voltage signals that are close to identical, since distorted voltage signals are indicative that VI interferometry will yield significant velocity errors in both speed and direction.

 The reconstructed E-field method is accurate in the spin-plane when the direction of $\mathbf{k}$, $\hat{k}$, is known, and is close to one the probe pairs ($\varphi\lesssim30^\circ$, see Fig.~\ref{fig:E60stats}a,c).
 It is also independent of spacecraft potential effects, making it suitable in most magnetized plasma conditions.
 When used along the axial direction, the method requires $\theta$ to be very small ($\lesssim10^\circ$; Fig.~\ref{fig:E60stats}a,b), and it is sensitive to spacecraft potential effects, meaning it should only be used in plasmas where such effects can safely be assumed to either be negligible, or affect the axial and spin-plane probes in the same way, i.e. $\xi_{1-4}=\xi_{5,6}$, where $\xi_i$ is the fraction of the spacecraft potential observed by probe $i$.